Decade: 0-to-9 decade

 The most widely used method for denominating decades is to group years based on their shared tens digit, from a year ending in a 0 to a year ending in a 9 – for example, the period from 1960 to 1969 is the 1960s, and the period from 1970 to 1979 is the 1970s.
 Sometimes, only the tens part is mentioned ('60s or sixties, and '70s or seventies), although this may leave it ambiguous as to which century is meant.
-However, this method of grouping decades cannot be applied to the decade immediately preceding AD 10, because there was no year 0.
+However, this method of grouping decades cannot be applied to the decade immediately preceding AD 10, because there was no year zero in the Anno Domini (AD) calendar year system.

 Referring to ten-year periods as decades in this way only became common in the late 19th century.
 Particularly in the 20th century, 0-to-9 decades came to be referred to with associated nicknames, such as the "Roaring Twenties" (1920s), the "Warring Forties" (1940s), and the "Swinging Sixties" (1960s).
 This practice is occasionally also applied to decades of earlier centuries; for example, referencing the 1890s as the "Gay Nineties" or "Naughty Nineties".